-This research was supported in part by joint project of Kyushu University and Genkai town,Saga prefecture, on cultivation of medical plant in aridground, and Grant-in Aid for scientific research (A) No.22246064, from Japan Society for the Promotion of Science (JSPS).
+This research was supported in part by joint project between Kyushu University, Fukuoka and Genkai town, Saga prefecture, on cultivation of medical plant in arid ground, and Grant-in Aid for scientific research (A) No. 22246064, from Japan Society for the Promotion of Science (JSPS).
 The authors acknowledge the supports.